-During a recent interview with writer Michael Levin, Jane Johnson of the Business Transition Academy discussed options for business owners who were planning to sell and may have been derailed by the current economic crisis, in addition BTA’s upcoming workshop on June 18 that is designed to help beleaguered business owners start planning for how to rebuild their business value and get out: Rebuild Your Business with Your Exit in Mind.
+During a recent interview with writer Michael Levin, Jane Johnson of the Business Transition Academy discussed options for business owners who were planning to sell and may have been derailed by the current economic crisis, in addition BTA’s upcoming workshop that is designed to help beleaguered business owners start planning for how to rebuild their business value and get out: Rebuild Your Business with Your Exit in Mind.

 The dream of most small business owners is to sell the business, get a big check, play a lot of golf, travel, or otherwise live happily ever after.
 However, the current COVID-19 crisis has put that dream on hold for many of them.

 "Unfortunately," says Jane Johnson, President of Business Transition Academy, Inc. and the co-author of Cashing Out Of Your Business - Your Last Great Deal, "even before the pandemic and shutdown, business brokers were turning down 70% of the business owners they're asked to represent.
 And for the 30% of businesses that brokers take on, there aren't always buyers, or the sellers think their businesses are worth more than any buyer will pay."
 These statistics are likely to get worse for the foreseeable future.

 "Even under normal circumstances, oftentimes the business isn't ready to be sold," Johnson says, "or the owner isn't ready to sell.
 Now, as a result of the economic slowdown, many businesses have lost significant value and owners are challenged to rebuild and increase business value before they can exit and gain their freedom.

 While it may look pretty dismal for owners who want to sell, there may be another way out for them by selling internally.
 Johnson says that the most overlooked group of buyers for small businesses is the employees themselves.